PyRigi

 Documentation

-The documentation of the main branch is available online.
+The documentation of the latest stable version is available online.
 For compiling it locally, see the development guide.

 An important part of the documentation is the mathematical background.
 We specify the outputs of the methods in the package by providing rigorous mathematical definitions.